 Making the most of a travel rewards program can be a lot of work.
 Not to mention, travel rewards points can't always be easily redeemed unless you plan to travel.
 If you're looking for a less fussy and more liquid way to earn rewards for your credit card spending, consider a general cash-back card.
 Typically, these credit cards give you a percentage of your total spending back in cash without having to calculate exchange rates or redemption values.

-One to consider: the Fidelity® Rewards Visa Signature® Credit Card, which can earn you unlimited 2% cash back on everyday spending.5 That cash back can be deposited into any eligible Fidelity account,6 giving your money more chances to grow.
+Given that not all cash-back rewards programs are the same—some set restrictions on which spending categories are eligible and/or caps on how much you can earn—here's one to consider: the Fidelity® Rewards Visa Signature® Credit Card, which can earn you unlimited 2% cash back on everyday spending.5 That cash back can be deposited into any eligible Fidelity account,6 including investment accounts, meaning your rewards can potentially grow in value over time.